How to Make a Gnome Beard – Materials and Tips

 Here are a few materials I use for gnome beards:

-- yarn (as-is or unraveled) – see a gnome with a yarn beard here
+- yarn (as-is, unraveled, or even curled) – see a gnome with a yarn beard here

-- moss – see a gnome with a moss beard here
+- moss (green or dried Spanish moss) – see a gnome with a moss beard here

-- rope (as-is or unraveled) – see an example of a gnome with a mop beard
+- cotton mop heads – see an example of a gnome with a mop beard

 - Merino wool (wool roving) – see an example of a gnome with a wool beard here